nehahirve/tweeterlator/README.md

   TweeterLator
 </h1>

-#### A Hyper Island Student Project
+<h5 align="center">A <a href="https://www.hyperisland.com/" target="_blank">Hyper Island</a> Student Project</h5>

 **About:**
-TweeterLator is an app that fetches tweets from users in various cities around Sweden, and visualizes their content based on word frequency analysis, sentiment analysis, and Markov chains.
+TweeterLator is an app that fetches tweets from users in various cities around Sweden, and visualizes their content based on word frequency analysis, sentiment analysis, Markov chains, and lastly time series analysis.

 TweeterLator was born during a brainstorming session for a school project at Hyper Island.
 For the three-week-long project, we decided to blend our brief (building a webpage using RESTful APIs) with our interest in data visualization and graphs.
 Therefore, working with Twitter API and analyzing their users' content seemed like compelling territory to explore.